What are the Most Important SOC Skills

 Hard Technical Skills

-The award for the most valuable hard technical skill goes to networking because you can get by with not knowing how to use Active Directory for a while, and no employer will expect you to know already how to conduct a security analysis (it will give you the edge!).
+The award for the most valuable complex technical skill goes to networking because you can get by with not knowing how to use Active Directory for a while, and no employer will expect you to know already how to conduct a security analysis (it will give you the edge!).
 Both of these require a prerequisite of networking fundamentals.

 Soft Skills